 - Diarrhoea that is serious, lasts a long time or has blood in it, with stomach pain or fever.
-This can be a sign of a serious bowel inflammation.
-This is something that can rarely happen after taking antibiotics.
+This can be a sign of serious bowel inflammation.
+This is something that can rarely happen after taking antibiotics

-- Inflammation of the pancreas, which causes severe pain in the abdomen and back.
+- Inflammation of the pancreas, causing severe pain in the abdomen and back

 Please read the patient information leaflet that comes with your Azithromycin tablets before you take them for full information on side effects.

 It is not suitable for our The Independent Pharmacy to prescribe Azithromycin to treat chlamydia for you if:

 - You have severe liver or kidney problems

 - You have severe heart problems or problems with your heart beat such as long QT syndrome (shown on an electrocardiogram or ECG machine)

 - Your blood levels of potassium or magnesium are too low

 - You are taking any ergot derivatives such as ergotamine (to treat migraine)